RockfordWei/Perfect-JWTAuth/README.md

 ### Token Recycler

-`LoginManager` can cancel any previously issued tokens.
+`LoginManager` can cancel any previously rejected tickets.
 You can customize the token recycling time span by set the `recycle` parameter, in seconds, and 60 by default.

 **NOTE** a smaller recycling timeout may result in a bigger system usage.